 Among many other things, the rapid spread of coronavirus has highlighted the importance of access to subject matter experts and global knowledge exchange.
-Using our AI, we’ve created a time-lapse visualisation showing the spread of coronavirus across the world and the scientific community’s swift response to the outbreak.
+Using our AI, we’ve created a time-lapse visualization showing the spread of coronavirus across the world and the scientific community’s swift response to the outbreak.

-The time-lapse visualisation shows the spread of coronavirus across the world which started in Wuhan, China.
+The time-lapse visualization shows the spread of coronavirus across the world which started in Wuhan, China.
 By mid-March, the epidemic had spread to Iran and Italy, after which it became classified officially as a pandemic by the World Health Organization.
 By April, the United States and Europe became the main outbreak clusters of the disease, with rapidly increasing number of cases and deaths.
 Countries such as South Korea and Japan, however, with their recent experience of SARS and other related infectious diseases, managed to keep fatalities far below the numbers seen elsewhere.

-The latest countries to see large increases in the number of cases are Brazil, Russia and Turkey.
+The latest countries to see large increases in the number of cases are Brazil, Russia, and Turkey.

-Clinical trials into the efficacy of specific treatments for coronavirus infections initiated very early on during the outbreak, with research centres in China and the US taking the lead.
+Clinical trials into the efficacy of specific treatments for coronavirus infections initiated very early on during the outbreak, with research centers in China and the US taking the lead.
 By mid-March/April, European institutions also started conducting clinical trials by investigating a wide variety of medications and also potential vaccines.
 The speed at which the scientific community has responded to the coronavirus pandemic has been unprecedented and shows no sign of slowing down.

 A time-lapse of when institutions (the blue dots) started working on COVID-19 overlaid on outbreak numbers from 23 January 2020 to 10th June 2020.

 When facing global challenges, it’s imperative that we find improved ways to increase access to knowledge.
-This is why we advocate the use of AI, which isn’t bound by geography, to dismantle the outdated model of closed-loop expert searches to give all organisations equal opportunity to access the wealth of relevant global expertise on coronavirus quickly and effectively.
+This is why we advocate the use of AI, which isn’t bound by geography, to dismantle the outdated model of closed-loop expert searches to give all organizations equal opportunity to access the wealth of relevant global expertise on coronavirus quickly and effectively.